biopython/biopython.github.io/wiki/Building_a_release.md

 `   drevil:~tmp2> tar -xzvf ../tmp1/biopython/dist/biopython-1.00a1.tar.gz`

--   Check to make sure it includes Martel
 -   Check to make sure it includes the HTML and PDF files under Doc

 15. make sure I can build and test it